hopehamster/sifter-app/sifter-app/docs/technical_architecture.md

    - When chat selection window is empty (no nearby rooms)
    - Show message encouraging users to create a chat and start a conversation in their area
    - **Video Ad Behavior**: Display video ad every 5 minutes if screen remains empty and user stays on screen idling
-   - **Anonymous Context**: Encourages both account creation and room discovery
+   - **Guest Context**: Encourages both account creation and room discovery

 ### Key UI/UX Principles